Plompi/VinURL/README.md

 # Config

-various client-side settings can be made.
+Various client-side settings can be made.
 The config-screen can be accessed through [Mod Menu](https://modrinth.com/mod/modmenu) or the slash command (see
 Commands Section)

 # Disclaimer